Shahzad Malik

-Shahzad Ali Malik is a former President of Lahore Chamber of Commerce and Industry.
-In 2013, he received the prestigious Sitara-i-Imtiaz (Star of Excellence) Award by the President of Pakistan, the third-highest decoration given to any civilian in Pakistan, in recognition of his research work in the field of hybrid rice technology for higher and better rice yields in Pakistan.
+Shahzad Ali Malik (SI) is a former President of Lahore Chamber of Commerce and Industry.
+In 2013, the President of Pakistanawarded him the prestigious Sitara-i-Imtiaz (Star of Excellence), the third-highest civilian honour in Pakistan, in recognition of his research on hybrid rice for better yields.

 Rice Exporters Association of Pakistan

-He had served as chairman of Rice Exporters Association of Pakistan, during 1999-2001 period.
+He served as chairman of Rice Exporters Association of Pakistan in 1999-2001.